alexanderalipoyo/AidrivenVideoSanitization/README.md

 - Preview both original and sanitized media in the app
 - Export sanitized video or audio-only output
 - Choose built-in censor behaviors such as `beep`, `silence`, or `faaa`
-- Browse supported profanity dictionaries from the UI
+- Browse supported profanity dictionaries from the UI with lazy-loaded language modals
+- Hover profanity entries in supported language tables to view dictionary meanings or translations
+- Track per-job queue progress with estimated time remaining while processing
+- Re-process completed jobs with the latest output settings directly from the queue
 - Clear completed jobs from both the queue and backend storage

 ## Tech stack